William Bunge: Personal life

 His first job teaching geography was at the State University of Iowa, from 1960 to 1961.
 Bunge reports he was fired from this position.
 He worked as an assistant professor at Wayne State University, Detroit, Michigan from 1962 to 1969 but became disillusioned with conservative US politics, racism, and the Vietnam War and its supporters.
-He was blacklisted as a communist sympathizer by the US government and thus rendered unemployable.
+He was blacklisted as a communist sympathizer by the Chairman of the U.S. House of Representatives Internal Security Committee, who included him as one of 65 radicals.
 He moved to Canada and taught at the University of Western Ontario from 1970 to 1971 and at York University (1972–1973).
 He resided in Quebec, and in 1998 became the "Representative of the Parti Communiste du Québec to the Federal government".

 Bunge was married to Elizabeth Carpenter (Betty), from Milwaukee, Wisconsin.
 He met and married Donia in 1971.
 They met in Guadeloupe and married in Canada.
 He was father to Susan, Jane, Jocelyn and Carl.